Chapter Thirty Sex

 White bourgeois women sheltered in their insular worlds, the daughters range in age from fifty plus.
 My mother, Sheridan, the oldest, flush with embarrassment, and Addison the second oldest, curls their lips in disgust.

 “Do you not like oral sex, gramma?”
 This does not surprise me.
-My mother is as frigid and prudish as a Republican senator.
+My mother is as frigid and prudish as a Republican senator—or the guise thereof.

 My eyes wide, I decide to poke some more.
 “I personally like it.
 There’s an alluring sort of power in it that’s … hot.
 The giving and the receiving.”
 I hear modestly adamant approvals from the somewhat sexually progressive and disgust rolling off the prudes.
 I decide to roll with it driving my point educationally informing the squeamish squealers of something they’re obviously missing and misinformed.
 “There was this one guy,” I take a long dreamy sigh of satisfaction: “He tasted and smelled so good.
 His scent must’ve done something to my pheromones because I couldn’t get enough of him.
 Until, of course, later when he opened his mouth.”